 For blueberries to thrive, they need acidic soil, with a pH of 4.0-5.5.
 You can test your soil with this soil tester here.
 The acidity of the soil required is similar to that of Azaleas, Camellias and Rhododendrons.

-If the pH of the soil is too high for your blueberry bush, you can adjust the soil by adding sulphur or peat moss.
-Free alternatives are spent coffee grounds and pine needles or you can purchase an organic soil acidifier here.
+If the pH of the soil is too high for your blueberry bush, you can adjust the soil with an organic soil acidifier here.
+Free alternatives to create more acid soil are the addition of spent coffee grounds and pine needles.

 Blueberry bushes will love fertilizing in early spring, again when fruit sets and in fall.
 You can use any acid-loving fertilizer, for example, those formulated for Azaleas, or you can use one especially for blueberries like this one here.